As trustees, executors owe many duties. These trust duties are owed to the beneficiaries of the estate. They are enforced by the Courts.

 - select or hire professional advisors for the estate.

 They are not entitled to do nothing for extended periods of time.
-They must act, or they must renounce (this is a common complaint that we handle often).
+They must act, or they should resign.

-Executors are not entitled to depart from the law or unfairly favour themselves or any other beneficiaries.
+Estate trustee are not entitled to depart from the law or unfairly favour themselves or any other beneficiaries.
+Absent unanimous consent of all beneficiaries, they should not breach or depart from any term in the Will.

 Beneficiaries are entitled to a proper accounting of the estate.